liamzdenek/hiive-application/memory-bank/progress.md

 - The API Gateway is properly integrated with the Express app
 - The deployment is configured to use the 'lz-demos' AWS profile
 - Testing scripts have been created to verify the functionality
+- Implemented OpenRouter integration with meta-llama/llama-3.1-8b-instruct:free model for sentiment analysis
+- The article processor now uses LLM for analysis with no fallback to ensure high-quality results
+- The summary aggregator has been enhanced to better handle the LLM-generated analysis
 - Focus now shifts to implementing the frontend components
 - Prioritize visual appeal and user experience to make a strong impression
 - Ensure the demo clearly communicates how this could add value to Hiive's platform